Embraer EMB 314 Super Tucano: Indonesia

 In January 2010, Indonesian Air Force commander Air Marshal Imam Sufaat had designated the Super Tucano as the preferred replacement for OV-10.
 Indonesia signed a memorandum of understanding with Embraer at the Indo Defense 2010 exhibition in Jakarta.
 Indonesia initially ordered eight Super Tucanos, including ground-support stations and a logistics package, with an option for another eight on the same terms; the first were scheduled to arrive in 2012.
 Defense Minister Purnomo Yusgiantoro added that state aircraft maker Indonesian Aerospace would perform maintenance work, and may also manufacture some components.
 In March 2012, Indonesian Ministry of Defense informed the possibility of a future joint production, further modernization and sales in the Asia-Pacific region.

 On 10 July 2012, Indonesia ordered a second set of eight Super Tucanos, along with a full flight simulator, bringing their order total to 16.
 In August 2012, Indonesia received the first four planes from the initial batch at a ceremony held in its facility in Gavião Peixoto, São Paulo, Brazil.
 Deliveries of the second batch of Super Tucanos were delayed by over seven months.
 In September 2014, the second batch left Brazil on their ferry flight to Malang Abdul Rachman Saleh Air Base in East Java.
 The final four aircraft left Brazil on 15 February 2016, passing through Malta-Luqa International Airport on 21 February and ultimately arriving at Indonesia's Malang Abdul Rachman Saleh Air Force Base on 29 February 2016.

 One aircraft was lost in a crash on 10 February 2016, and a further two in crashes on 16 November 2023.

 The separatist organization Free Papua Movement claimed that two Indonesian Air Force Super Tucanos had bombed one of their headquarters and an adjacent village in Kiwirok district, Bintang Mountains Regency on 6 October 2025.
 A video recorded by the rebels showed the aircraft firing its machine guns and unguided rockets.
 An unnamed official from the Armed Forces headquarters confirmed that there is an operation against the rebels.

+In early July 2026, Super Tucano was deployed to provide air cover over Ipdeheik Airstrip in Balinggama village, Yahukimo Regency during an operation to retrieve the body of Nicholas F. Goselin, a US citizen and pilot of Associated Mission Aviation, which was killed by West Papuan rebels.